Mobility scooters: Essential guide to staying safe

 Is insurance mandatory?

-No – but it’s definitely worth considering.
+No, but it’s definitely worth considering.
 Accidents happen, and if you damage someone’s property or injure someone, you could be liable.
 Plus, insurance gives you peace of mind if your scooter is stolen or damaged.
-Beware of insurance providers that charge hidden extras - a good policy will incude things like breakdown cover, lost and broken key cover and puncture cover as standard.
+Beware of insurance providers that charge hidden extras.
+A good policy will incude things like breakdown cover, lost and broken key cover, and puncture cover as standard.

 For example ETA offers comprehensive mobility scooter insurance for £65 a year (for a scooter worth £3,500 or less).
 It incudes: